soltaniehha/Business-Analytics-Toolbox/01-Cloud-Computing/README.md

 `create-micro-instance.txt` script creates an f1-micro instance named **micro**.

-`create-self-stopping-micro-instance.txt` script creates an f1-micro instance named **micro-auto** that .
+`create-self-stopping-micro-instance.txt` script creates an f1-micro instance named **micro-auto** that will stop itself once the user is logged out to bring in cost-saving benefits.

-A cleaner version of the startup script that has been used comes below:
+A cleaner version of the startup script that has been used in `create-self-stopping-micro-instance.txt` comes below:

 ```
 #!/bin/bash